 The majority of the animals that have been found and thought to be a Chupacabra are domestic dogs, coyotes, foxes (more specifically a Sampson Fox, a genetic mutant of the Red Fox), or racoons that have a horrible infestation of sarcoptic mange.
 This is a small mite that gets under the skin and makes the skin leathery and the hair falls out.
 When I was the Cruelty Officer for the Humane Society, I saw many dogs with this condition, two suffered with it so badly that the skin had thickened to the point that they looked like they had a horn between their ears.
 This is a very sad state for wild animals, especially in cold climates, as it spells death.
 Hair loss to this degree also makes a familiar animal look entirely unfamiliar and frightening without their fur, as the bear in this photo.

 Mexico has a native dog, the Xoloitzcuintli, or Xolo for short, that looks very much like the Texas Blue Dogs.
 It is better known as the Mexican hairless dog, which the Aztec worshipped over 3500 years ago for their fierce look and loyalty.
 They are named after the terrifying Aztec god of fire and lightening, Xolotl.
 These beautiful dogs have developed a thick, tough skin with a blueish color due to being hairless, and they come in three sizes, small, medium and large.
 Although they may resemble a medium sized Texas Blue Dog, the ones that have been found in Cuero, Texas did not have this DNA.
 What if a Xolo bred with a Mexican Wolf…..just a thought.

-Chupacabra - Part 2, tomorrow will be more local and cover some of my research on these cryptid creatures, the Chupacabra.
+Chupacabra - Part 2, is more local and will cover some of my research on these cryptid creatures, the Chupacabra.

 If you see something strange or have any questions, please feel free to contact me at firstname.lastname@example.org or message me on our Facebook page.